lqinfdim/lqinfdim.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-Hi, I’m Qi Li.
-I’m a CS PhD student of Tsinghua University.
+Hi, there.
+I’m Qi Li, a CS PhD student of Tsinghua University.
 I also sever as research intern at HKUST-GZ.
 Previously, I obtained my master's degree of engineering from Tsinghua University in 2022.
 Before that, I got my bachelor's degree in engineering from Lanzhou University.

-My current research interests are efficient LLM, trustworthy and interpretability of LLM, machine learning system for LLM.
+My current research interests are efficient LLM, machine learning system for LLM, understanding deep learning (espically LLM) from both theoretical and empirical view.
-Any collaboration is welcomed, feel free to contact me.
+Any collaboration is welcomed, feel free to drop me an email.

 <!-- My research interests include efficient large language models  and computer vision.
 I have published more than 100 papers at the top international AI conferences with total <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'>google scholar citations <strong><span id='total_cit'>260000+</span></strong></a> (You can also use google scholar badge <a href='https://scholar.google.com/citations?user=DhtAFkwAAAAJ'><img src="https://img.shields.io/endpoint?url={{ url | url_encode }}&logo=Google%20Scholar&labelColor=f6f6f6&color=9cf&style=flat&label=citations"></a>). -->

 # 🔥 News

+- *2025.04*: &nbsp;🎉🎉 One paper is accepted by ISIT 2025.
 - *2024.09*: &nbsp;🎉🎉 One paper is accepted by NeurIPS 2024.
 - *2024.05*: &nbsp;🎉🎉 One paper is accepted by ACL 2024.